 Common causes of brain injuries include:

-At OnderLaw, LLC, our San Bernardino brain injury lawyers know how to handle any case involving a brain injury.
+At OnderLaw, our San Bernardino brain injury lawyers know how to handle any case involving a brain injury.
 We can investigate the incident to determine who was at fault and gather all available evidence.
 We will develop a legal strategy to prove what happened and try to reach a favorable outcome.

 A traumatic brain injury (TBI) often results from a violent blow to the head.
 It can also occur if something jolts the body or head, causing the brain to move around, such as the sudden stopping motion during a vehicle collision.
 Sometimes, a TBI happens when something penetrates the skull, such as a bullet or flying shrapnel.